 Ontario’s museums are facing increasing demands on their work while trying to address the evolving needs and expectations of their communities and stakeholders in an ever changing landscape.
 In order to better respond to our members’ expressed needs, while providing strategic support to Ontario’s museums, the Ontario Museum Association launched the three-year museumsuccession project in 2013.
-This project, funded by the Ontario Trillium Foundation, works with the museum community to ensure a sustainable, vibrant and engaging sector.
+This project, funded by the Ontario Trillium Foundation, worked with the museum community to ensure a sustainable, vibrant and engaging sector.

 - enhancing governance to further develop organizational leadership to support succession,